civo/civostatsd/README.md

 Every minute the daemon looks up the current CPU usage (as an overall percentage), the memory usage (excluding caches) and the disk usage and sends them all over HTTPS to the Civo API using the unique token stored in `/etc/civostatsd.json`.

-It retrieves the stats using CloudFoundry's [gosigar](https://github.com/cloudfoundry/gosigar) library.
+It retrieves the stats using [shirou](https://github.com/shirou/gopsutil) library.